Can You Apply for Another Job While on Suspension? (Yes or No)

 An employer can suspend you without pay for a reasonable amount of time while they investigate allegations or issues related to your conduct or performance.
 There isn’t a specific time limit defined by law, but the suspension should be reasonable and not prolonged unnecessarily.

-7. Can I resign while suspended?
+7. Can I resign while on suspension?

 Yes, you can resign while you’re suspended from your job.
 However, it’s important to consider the potential consequences and consult with legal or HR experts if needed before making any decisions.